HuasoFoundries/phpPgAdmin6/README.md

 ## Requirements

--   PHP 7.1+ (but you should really, really consider switching to at least v7.1)
+-   PHP 7.1+
 -   ext-psql
 -   [Composer](https://getcomposer.org/download/)

+(If you're using PHP 5.6+, you can still try versions RC2 and below, but you should really, realy upgrade).

 ## Installation